keboola/ex-email-attachments/README.md

 # Email attachments extractor
 KBC Docker app provisions email mailboxes and monitors them for incoming csv files in attachments which are imported to Keboola Storage.
+Each email must contain one text attachment.

 Lambda handler is in separate repository [keboola/ex-email-attachments-lambda](https://github.com/keboola/ex-email-attachments-lambda)